archan96/lumia-ds/packages/editor/README.md

 - `roboto` → `"Roboto", -apple-system, BlinkMacSystemFont, "Segoe UI", Arial, sans-serif`
 - And more...

-Invalid fonts are automatically normalized to the default font's CSS stack when `fontConfig` is provided.
+Invalid fonts are automatically normalized to the default font's CSS stack when `fonts` config is provided.

 ### Example: Complete Workflow with Font Enforcement